putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He also noticed that one of his at-ease soldiers was a little too at-ease.

 “Trooper FD-472, you’re an Imperial trooper.
 Let’s look like one.”
-The trooper had been staring upward, seemingly entranced at the ghostly outline of the Death Star hanging low in the Endor sky.
+The trooper, a gangly youth despite his armor, had been staring upward, seemingly entranced at the ghostly outline of the Death Star hanging low in the Endor sky.
 It almost seemed reachable.

 "Sir, sorry, sir.
 It won't happen again, sir" he said, shifting to attention and then shifting to at-ease as the squad leader glared at him.